learn-co-curriculum/ruby-metaprogramming-keyword-arguments-and-mass-assignment/README.md

 ### Code Challenge II: Mass Assignment

-Define a class, School, that initializes with a name and a location.
-The class should also have `attr_accessor`s for name and location.
-The initialize method should use keyword arguments for those attributes.
-Then, instantiate a new instance of the School class using mass assignment.
+Define a class, `School`, that initializes with a name and a location.
+The class should also have `attr_accessor`s for `name` and `location`.
+The `initialize` method should use keyword arguments for those attributes.
+Then, instantiate a new instance of the `School` class using mass assignment.

 ~~~ruby